TRAN-Gia-Quoc-Bao/TRAN-Gia-Quoc-Bao/README.md

 ### Hi there 👋
 I'm TRAN Gia Quoc Bao.
+Call me Bao.
 I was born and grew up in Ho Chi Minh City, Vietnam.

 - :books: I’m currently studying towards a Master of Engineering ("Formation d'ingénieurs") Automatic Control and Intelligent Systems at Université Grenoble Alpes (UGA), France.
 The medium of instruction is French, while some courses are in English.
 - :computer: I’m currently working on research at GIPSA-lab, a joint research unit between the French CNRS and UGA.